robertlarkins/preferred-development-practices/C#/Frameworks/EntityFrameworkCore/DDDStructure.md

 When linking a ValueObject with multiple properties to an Entity we need to set the ValueObject property to virtual so that Entity Framework can populate it.

+The `private set` on the Entity properties is needed to allows Entity Framework to access the property.

 For example if we had wanted a list of static companies:

 ```C#